Dreaming381/Latios-Framework-Documentation/Core/Custom Command Buffers and SyncPointPlaybackSystem.md

 -   Audio – only if the result does not feed back into the simulation
 -   Game stats crunching
--   Procedural geometry – especially useful when running simulation after rendering
+-   Procedural geometry – especially useful for n-1 rendering
--   Procedural CPU textures – especially useful when running simulation after rendering
+-   Procedural CPU textures – especially useful for n-1 rendering
 -   File compression/decompression
 -   Network message packing/unpacking

 For systems which are capable of scheduling such jobs, it is recommended to update them in `PreSyncPointGroup`.
-As its name implies, this group runs at the very beginning of the frame right before `BeginInitializationEntityCommandBufferSystem` executes.
+As its name implies, this group runs at the very beginning of the frame right before `BeginInitializationEntityCommandBufferSystem` and `SyncPointPlaybackSystem` execute.

 ### Preventing Jobs from Completing Early

 A challenge when scheduling these jobs is preventing the sync point from trying to complete them.
-To do that, these jobs cannot be assigned to `Dependency`.
+To do that, these jobs cannot be assigned to `SystemState.Dependency`.

 1. Allocate NativeContainers to store captured ECS state
 2. Schedule ECS jobs which capture the state